alekuzel/fixmeBackend/README.md

         - Body: `{ "message": "An error occurred" }`

-# Möjliga endpoints kring users funktionalitet
+# Some of the possible further endpoints

 1. **User Authentication**